Introduction: Beyond the Legionary Shadow

 Conclusion

 The auxiliaries were far more than a support arm of the Roman legions.
 They were the eyes, ears, and mobility of the army, enabling campaigns in every corner of the known world.
 Their contributions ranged from frontline infantry and deadly archers to superb horsemen, scouts, and engineers.
 The promise of citizenship turned them into loyal defenders of the empire, while their diverse origins enriched Roman culture and military tactics.
 To understand Roman military success, one must look beyond the legionary's iconic armor and consider the thousands of auxiliary soldiers who bore the shield of Rome—often in lands they once called home.
+The legacy of the auxilia endures not only in historical accounts but also in the very fabric of Europe, as the descendants of these soldiers became the peoples of the medieval and modern world.

 For further reading on auxiliary organization and famous units, see Wikipedia's article on Auxilia.
 For archaeological insights, the Livius.org page on auxilia offers detailed unit histories.
 The primary source of Tacitus provides an excellent account of auxiliary exploits at Mons Graupius; a modern analysis is available from the Journal of Roman Studies.
 The diplomas of auxiliary veterans are cataloged at the Roman Inscriptions Database.